vlfeat/autonn/README.md

 ## Defining networks ##

-A deep neural network is a computational graph.
+A deep neural network is a particular case of a computational graph.
 With AutoNN, this graph is created by composing overloaded operators of special objects, much like in other modern frameworks that shall not be named.
 We start by defining one of the network's inputs:

 ```Matlab
 images = Input()